jessecomeau87/Boot/README.md

 ### Digital Circuits

-- (I think the conversion, Analog to Digital, is through ElectroMechanics.)
+- (The Conversion, Analog to Digital, is through ElectroMechanics.)

 - A Digital Circuit is Binary.